LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/loops/iteration.rst

 We will explore the details of this syntax shortly, but it's worth taking a moment to marvel at the simplicity of this program compared to the one above.

-.. note:: Why does this loop use the integer 51 while the loop prints only to 50?
-This will become clear in the next section.
+.. note:: It may seem odd to you that this loop uses the integer 51, but only prints up to 50.
+Why this is the case will become clear in the next section.

 .. index:: !
 DRY